andynines/3tmaster/readme.md

 # 3tmaster
-An heuristic AI for playing tic-tac-toe
+Heuristic AI for playing tic-tac-toe
 ## Playing
 Use the makefile to create a new bot; its knowledge is preserved in the file `3tmind.dat`.
 ```bash